 Fender Vintera II Stratocasters

-The Vintera II series was created to put classic feel and sound in your hands.
-Each model is loaded with period-correct detail, like the soft V profile and vintage 7.25" radius of the maple fingerboard on the '50s model, the C profile on the '60s neck and the rounder U profile of the '70s.
+The Fender Vintera II series was created to put classic feel and sound in your hands.
+Each Stratocaster guitar is loaded with period-correct detail, like the soft V profile and vintage 7.25" radius of the maple fingerboard on the '50s model, the C profile on the '60s neck and the rounder U profile of the '70s.
 Pickups are likewise wound to properly summon an accurate recreation of period tones.
-But Fender did correct one key shortcoming of the first couple decades of Strat—all these models have a 5-way pickup selector switch (but, hey, you would have probably swapped one in anyway).
+But Fender did correct one key shortcoming of the first couple decades of the Strat—all these models have a 5-way pickup selector switch (but, hey, you would have probably swapped one in anyway).

 Pictured: Fender Vintera II '70s Stratocaster in Surf Green